 “The fumes were so bad you couldn’t last longer than a minute in that room, the formaldehyde must have been evaporating,” he said.
 “The tank was huge and in bad condition, with a rusting metal frame and smashed panels of glass and trash thrown inside.
 Once I got the light behind the tank I was like ‘wow, that’s creepy.'”

 When the landlord started publicly considering destroying the animal, campaigns to “Save Rosie the Shark” began flooding social media.
 As the owner of the Crystal World and Prehistoric Journeys Exhibition Center, Tom Kapitany perked up in 2019 — accepting the $500,000 cost of transporting and displaying her himself.

 “It’s a remarkable thing, for starters with all the vandalism and everything that has happened to the actual wildlife park and to Rosie’s tank,” said Shane McAlister, an employee at Crystal World. ”I had to go down there and do a patrol and make sure no delinquents were going to vandalize Rosie’s tank any further.”

 In the end, Rosie’s story is far from over.
-While Kapitany flushed her vitrine of its toxic formaldehyde in the hopes of replacing it with a safer preservative solution, his GoFundMe campaign to finance 19,500 liters of glycerol to preserve and restore the creature has currently only yielded $3,554 of the required $67,500 goal.
+While Kapitany flushed her vitrine of its toxic formaldehyde in the hopes of replacing it with a safer preservative solution, his GoFundMe campaign to finance 19,500 liters of glycerol to preserve and restore Rosie the shark has currently only yielded $3,554 of the $67,500 goal.